erunion/medievalbattles/README.md

-Medieval Battles (Alpha 2)
+Medieval Battles (Beta 1)

-Originally ran August 2002
+Originally ran September 2002

 Copyright (C) 2004 Decoy Media

-This code is very old, and not maintained.
+This code is old, embarassing, buggy and not maintained.
 We can not say for sure that it will run well, if at all.
-It is released only for historical and educational purposes.
-To run it you will have to edit conenct.php for you own server, and run alpha2_db.sql on your database.
-Requires PHP/MySQL.
+This source is being released solely for historical and educational purposes.
+If you plan on setting it up, you will need to edit a few files.

+- /include/connect.php
+- /ga/connect.php
+- /ga/index.php
+- /ga/gameconfig.php

+To set up the database, run beta1_db.sql.
+You will find this file in the /sql folder.
+Medieval Battles requires PHP and MySQL.

+We are not offering any support on problems with this code, due to its age.
+If you need support though, go to the official  Medieval Battles Public Forums and make a request.
+We are sure some players will gladly be able to assist you.

+We also ask you that if you do run a game, let us know.
+We plan on setting up a repository with the "Classic" games that are being run.
+Can't beat free publicity, eh?

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software